niklaushirt/cp4waiops-deployer/doc/DEPRECATED/INTEGRATION_SNOW.md

   ![search-incidents](./pics/search-incidents.png)

-Select an existing open incident and update the description and short description with some known log anomaly error from an existing story.
+Select an existing open incident and update the description and short description with some known log anomaly error from an existing incident.
 For example the next picture shows the description as "Unknown Error web".
 Then click on the Resolution Information tab and Close the incident with resolution code Solved and fill the Resolution Notes with some resolution such as "web service was restarted".
 Repeat this process for at least five tickets.

   ![updated-incident](./pics/updated-incident.png)